 Path of the Mutant

-You push your body past the normal limit—mutation is no mere rage of chemical reaction; it is a secret science only you know.
+You push your body past the normal limit—mutation is no mere rage or chemical reaction; it is a secret science only you know.
 Mutants are often ostracized by society, which sees such unstable people to be dangerous and fickle in their moods.

 Mutant Path Spells